 Contrary to popular belief, professional proofreading doesn’t happen during the writing or early editing stage.
 It happens after all the editing revisions have been finished.
 At this point, the structure and development is sound, the language and tone is on point, and it’s grammatically correct.
 This goes for any document whether it’s a book or an article.

-One of the biggest misconceptions is that proofreaders do every kind of grammatical and editorial update to make a manuscript compelling and marketable.
+One of the biggest misconceptions is that proofreaders do every kind of grammatical and editorial update to make a written document correct.
 Nothing could be further from the truth.

 On the other hand, editing is the entire review process before a document or manuscript is proofread.
 There are four levels of editing that could be used, though not all of them are required.
 It truly depends on the document and the quality of the writing.
 Editing at any of the higher editing levels requires training and experience beyond that of a proofreader.